AJ Mitchell

-Aaron Fredrick "AJ" Mitchell Jr. (born May 17, 2001), is an American singer-songwriter and musician who is currently signed to Insanity Records, a subsidiary of Sony Music.
-He gained a following in 2017 after posting clips of himself singing and performing covers on YouTube and Instagram.
+Aaron Fredrick "AJ" Mitchell Jr. (born May 17, 2001) is an American singer-songwriter and musician.
+He gained a following in 2017 after posting clips of himself singing his original songs and performing covers on YouTube and Instagram.
 His first independent single, "Used To Be", was written by Mitchell at age 13 and has over 100 million streams.

 Mitchell has four songs that have reached the Top 40 on the US radio charts, the July 2018 release "Girls", which reached No. 39, the March 2019 release "All My Friends", which reached No. 24, "Slow Dance" (featuring Ava Max), which reached No. 28, and "Stop" from his debut studio album Skyview (2021), which reached No. 33.

 Early life

 AJ Mitchell was born in Belleville, Illinois on May 17, 2001.
 His mother, Allison Mitchell, is a small business owner and his father, Aaron Fredrick Mitchell Sr, is a traveling nurse.
 AJ is the couple's only son and youngest child, after their daughters Andrea and Addison (Addy).

 Mitchell began piano lessons at 4, inspired by his father, who was also learning to play piano and write songs.
 Mitchell attended Belleville West High School, where he played on the football team and sang in the school choir.